 Day Organizer & Disciplinizer For 2 Meals a Day Eaters

-Not just one of many apps - it will become an inseparable part of your life!
+Not just one of many apps - it will become an inseparable part of your keto life!

-This app supports the 16:8 protocol of Intermittent Fasting:
+This app supports the 16:8 protocol of Intermittent Fasting (and other protocols of eating two meals a day):

 This page describes the app's functionality in detail, however, you don't need to read it.
 Instead, just start using the app and it will instruct you on what to do (and what not to do!) at each stage of the 16:8 cycle.